 UPDATE: 9/1/16 — Do not drop this phone!
 I have dropped phones in the past and they were fine, but this is obviously not very shatterproof.
 It shows that the glass around the body is not Gorilla Glass 5, but only the LCD.
 I honestly am doubting the durability of Gorilla Glass 5 as the glass over the LCD has cracked.

-The phone was dropped face down on cement and did not come out unscathed.
-It suffered a huge spider-web shatter on the lower left corner going up into the screen.
-The next day the phone has accidentally dropped again and the entire top side of the front was shattered leaving large cracks running through the entire face of the phone.
+The phone was dropped face down on the cement and did not come out unscathed.
+It suffered a huge spider-web shatter on the lower-left corner going up into the screen.
+The next day the phone accidentally dropped again and the entire top side of the front was shattered leaving large cracks running through the entire face of the phone.
 On top of that, the glass shattered so little tiny slivers were getting stuck in my fingers and flaking off.
 I will have a replacement here tomorrow, but I highly advise a sturdy case or something to protect this delicate phone.

 Well here we are six years after getting my first Android phone and the Android environment has grown and changed faster than any other technology I can think of.
-In the early days of Android, it was obviously trumped by iOS and rightly so.
+In the early days of Android, it was obviously trumped by iOS, and rightly so.
 The operating system didn’t’ do much, was extremely buggy, very ugly, and not streamlined at all.
-I remember the early days before Google Play was the Android Store and it was full of awful apps that either crashed your phone, were spam, and there was no organization what-so-ever.
+I remember the early days before Google Play was the Android Store and it was full of awful apps that either crashed your phone, or were spam, and there was no organization whatsoever.
 Not a single major developer wanted their app in this untrusted “iOS clone”, but I stuck by.
 It wasn’t just the operating system that was unable to keep up with user demands, but the hardware.
-Apple had perfected their hardware and software with the iPhone 3S, and it hasn’t changed much since.
-Motorola was one of the best headliners for Android, but their phones were awful, slow, and the custom Android ROM was terribly designed.
-Trust me, I owned the original Droid and Bionic — worst phones I have ever had.
+Apple perfected its hardware and software with the iPhone 3S, and it hasn’t changed much since.
+Motorola was one of the best headliners for Android, but their phones were awful, and slow, and the custom Android ROM was terribly designed.
+Trust me, I owned the original Droid and Bionic — the worst phones I have ever had.

 I then switched to Samsung with the release of the Galaxy S4.
 The issue with Android phones back then was that the manufacturers would master the current OS version and then create the phone around that.
 Once the new OS was released the phones were slow and buggy and unusable.
 My S4 turned into an overheating paperweight and I hated it.
 With the Note 4, it was a little faster and more streamlined with KitKat, but once Lollipop was released it ruined the entire phone.
 It became slow and buggy and also unusable.
-It wasn’t until the Note5 that Samsung perfected their hardware and got a strong grasp on Android.
+It wasn’t until the Note5 that Samsung perfected its hardware and got a strong grasp on Android.
 Google even stopped adding features and released Lollipop as mostly a speed and battery upgrade and it did wonders.

 So, here we are in 2016 with a brand new set of Android phones.
 It’s no longer about being bigger and solely relying on who has the highest screen resolution and best camera.
 These things are all standard and easy to come by even on budget devices.
 Samsung is pushing the envelope with design.
 That’s right, we’re over new hardware features so much now that we can worry about how a phone looks.
 When you whip out a phone you get judged as much as the car you drive these days.
 The Note5 was one of the sleekest phones ever released and the Note7 trumps that.
 It takes the basic body design of the Note5, slims it down a tad, and adds a curved display.
 It may not seem like much, but it’s so much more enjoyable to view a curved screen.
 It creates a much more immersive experience and it’s easier on the eyes.
 It’s a true edge-to-edge display and looks better than Samsung’s other flagship S series.
 The new glass and aluminum body that was carried over from the Note5 is perfected in every single way.